snarfed/beautifulsoup/doc/source/index.rst

 * ``UnicodeEncodeError: 'charmap' codec can't encode character u'\xfoo' in position bar`` (or just about any other ``UnicodeEncodeError``) - This is not a problem with Beautiful Soup.
-  This problem show up in two main situations.
+  This problem shows up in two main situations.
 First, when you try to print a Unicode character that your console doesn't know how to display.
 (See `this page on the Python wiki
   <http://wiki.python.org/moin/PrintFails>`_ for help.)
 Second, when